 Academics: All courses are taught in Portuguese.
 Prior to the start of the semester, all students enroll in the Intensive Language and Culture Program (ILCP) that takes place in São Paulo.
 The ILCP is an intensive, six unit language and culture course that prepares students for their regular semester courses.
 The pre-semester course teaches students about contemporary Brazilian culture and focuses on Portuguese language acquisition.

-Semester-long courses: All students take CIEE Portuguese Language course and two or three direct enrollment courses at PUC.
+Semester-long courses: All students take a CIEE Portuguese Language course and two or three direct enrollment courses at PUC.
 CIEE São Paulo students will have the possibility of selecting courses in several departments as long as they meet the prerequisites.
 Subjects available include anthropology, art history, biological sciences, economics, geography, history, international relations, journalism, Latin American studies, literature, philosophy, political science, Portuguese language, psychology, sociology, religion, and urban planning.

 Students participating in this program are encouraged to consider a minor in Latin American Studies, offered through the Department of Spanish & Portuguese.